Skip to main content

 Nested away in your blog settings is a control panel for blog posts.

-I don't mean the screen for editing individual posts, of which you surely know already; this lets you change the uniform way all of your posts are rendered in your blog.
+I don't mean the screen for editing individual posts, of which you surely know already.
+This lets you change the uniform way all of your posts are rendered in your blog.

 At stake are things like whether and where to show the date, labels, even title of posts.